CrispenGari/java-startup/00-web-dev/02_PAGINATION_LOMBOK/README.md

 ### Configuring cores

-This snipped is already configured for us all we have is to cpy it and edit to work on our application and it is found in our ``PaginationApplication.java``  and looks as follows:
+This snipped is already configured for us all we have is to copy it and edit to work on our application and it is found in our ``PaginationApplication.java``  and looks as follows:

 ```java